7 Ways to Beat Stress During Exams

 I have posted the video for the Zumba work-out that I follow.
 It’s only a three-minute work-out, but you will be panting by the end of it.

 If you feel very, very stressed and nervous about your exams, then go to sleep.
 I am very serious.
-Sleeping will block out everything even if it is for a short while.
+Sleeping will block out everything even if it is for a short while and will help reduce stress levels.

 The time table I follow during study sessions: